 You’ll need to insure your equipment against damage and theft whilst you’re working as well as when it is being stored between gigs.
 If you only play in the UK, make sure you tell your insurance broker, so you’ll get the best value price.
 But if you play sets abroad, you’ll also need to specify this, to make sure you are covered wherever you’re working.

 And don’t forget to make sure your essential equipment is covered whilst in transit too.
 If not, you’ll be in for a nasty shock if something happens and you do need to make a claim.
-If you’re playing internationally, that means insurance cover on the plane.
+If you’re playing internationally, that means DJ insurance cover on the plane.
 Even if your packages are marked fragile, there’s no guarantee that they will be treated that way.
-And the right insurance will mean you can quickly replace equipment and get back to work.
+And the right DJ insurance cover will mean you can quickly replace equipment and get back to work.

 Top tip to protect your kit: